robharper/old-robharper.github.com/source/_posts/2013-05-26-avoiding-reflows-using-embers-runloop.md

 While it's fairly easy to de-interleave the reads and writes to avoid forced layouts in the above example, it is slightly more complex when working with a collection of disparate Ember views.

 Take for example a `CollectionView` with many child views, each which reads and then modifies a few element style properties on `didInsertElement`.
-A naive approach would have each view read and then write, effectively reproducing the costly relayout loop shown above.
-Another approach would be to orchestrate the work using the parent view, but this would break encapsulation.
+A naive approach would be to orchestrate batching reads and writes using the parent view, but this would break encapsulation.
+Another approach would be to allow each view to read computed styles on insertion but defer writes using `setTimeout(..., 0)`.
+However, this would return control to the browser before the changes are applied and could cause a flash of partially/incorrectly styled content.

 A simple and effective approach uses the Ember [run loop](http://stackoverflow.com/a/14296339/1204216).
 First, do all necessary calculated style reads during `didInsertElement`.
 It executes in the *"render"* queue of the run loop.
 Second, defer all writes into a later queue, say the *"afterRender"* queue.